Ultimate Budget Categories List for a Foolproof Budget

 Everyone’s financial situation is different, and what makes sense to one person may not make sense to you.
 So you must build a budget that works for you because if it’s too complicated or not really applicable to you, you may end up quitting on your budget.
 Neither of us wants that!

-Seriously, when I started budgeting, I forgot so many different things, (mostly periodic expenses, such as the every 6-month auto-draft type) and it made me so mad at myself (that’s the worst kind of mad!)
-I got so fed up with it that I wrote out anything and everything that could come up, and now here’s that list for you.
+Seriously, when I started budgeting, I forgot so many different things (mostly periodic expenses, such as the every 6-month auto-draft type), and it made me so mad at myself (that’s the worst kind of mad!)

 How to put these budgeting categories into your monthly budget form